Lycera founder and chief scientific officer Gary Glick is feeling pretty good these days. And who can blame him?

 Lycera’s cellular bioenergetics technology is actually more developed than Th17.
 Later this year, the company plans its first clinical trial of a drug designed to disrupt the ability of diseased white blood cells known to feed itself.

-However, Th17 program is what caught the eye of Big Pharma because … Next Page »
+However, Th17 program is what caught the eye of Big Pharma because of the way it attacks autoimmune diseases including psoriasis, rheumatoid arthritis, multiple sclerosis and inflammatory bowel disease.

 By posting a comment, you agree to our terms and conditions.